Galatians Chapter Four

 Galatians 4:30 & 31

-But what does the Scripture say?
-'Get rid of the slave woman and her son, for the slave woman's son will never share in the inheritance with the free woman's son.'
-Therefore, brothers, we are not children of the slave woman, but of the free woman.
+Nevertheless, what does the Tanakh say?
+"Get rid of the slave woman and her son, for by no means will the son of the slave woman inherit along with the son of the free woman!"
+So, brothers, we are children not of the slave woman, but of the free woman.

 Paul quotes from Genesis 21 and this is where God tells Abraham these words.
 Those who are identified with Ishmael and his descendants do not share in the inheritance which is salvation through Jesus Christ.
 Jesus was a descendant of Isaac and so all who are his are also descendants of Abraham through Isaac.
 Therefore, we are children of the promise and share in the inheritance through Jesus.
 We are, in fact, sons of God.